-I found a lovely cook from Kingston Library, Canberra which has inspired me to again reflect on our travels in Turkey in 2014 (see previous posts if interested).
+I found a lovely cookbook at Kingston Library, Canberra which has inspired me to reflect once again on our travels around Turkey in 2014 (see previous posts if interested).

 I really enjoyed the writing of this Sydney based author, Leanne Kitchen, who is a trained chef with “a highly successful cooking career in Australia and New Zealand spanning 14 years”… “carrying her camera, Leanne travels extensively around Asia and the Middle East, capturing amazing images of the people, places and food that inspire her.“ To read more about Leanne, there are some good reads at http://www.sbs.com.au/Leanne Kitchen.
 Great to hear of a female Chef getting their share of attention, as a worldwide trend in last decade or two, has mostly been on male chefs.